Struggling with a situation? Burdens lay heavy on your back? Keep your Bible near, but know the scriptures in your heart.

 These are the first steps we take to walk through the narrow path.

-There is one more piece to Bible study left to go.
+There is one more piece of Bible study left to go.

 Are you ready?